Italy Considers Nuclear Energy Role Alongside Renewables for Net Zero Emissions Target

-Italian Energy Minister Gilberto Pichetto Fratin has highlighted the potential role of nuclear energy in Italy's transition towards net zero emissions by 2050.
+Italian Energy Minister Gilberto Pichetto Fratin has highlighted the potential role of energy in 's transition towards net zero emissions by 2050.
 This stance marks a significant departure from Italy's historical aversion to nuclear power, notably underscored by a 2011 referendum banning nuclear-fired power plants.

 “A contribution from nuclear energy in our energy mix would help Italy a lot in meeting the net zero target by 2050,” Pichetto stated at an event preceding the G7 energy meeting in Turin.